-“45% of end users say robotics programming has become less complicated”https://pmmi.docsend.com/view/ttcbdx9
+According to a survey, 45% of end users report that robotics programming has become less complex.”
+[Source: https://pmmi.docsend.com/view/ttcbdx9]

-Industry 4.0 is about data.
-Lots of it.
-When you automate your EOL packaging and labelling processes through coding automation, you gather data that gives you insight into the efficiency of throughput and quality of your production lines’ output.
-You can also seamlessly track OEE of your printing machinery and make intelligent procurement and production decisions based on factual data.
+Industry 4.0 revolves around data – copious amounts of it.
+By automating your End of Line (EOL) packaging and labelling procedures using coding automation, you accumulate data that provides insights into the effectiveness of throughput and the quality of your production lines’ results.
+Additionally, you can effortlessly monitor the Overall Equipment Effectiveness (OEE) of your printing machinery, enabling informed decisions in procurement and production grounded in factual data.

-And so we come full circle.
-Packaging automation doesn’t just free up human resource.
-It empowers your workforce to develop skills that can drive innovation and growth within your business.
-Instead of assigning valuable resources to apply labels to packaging – day in, day out – staff can train in new areas within your business and climb the career ladder.
-They can study apprenticeship courses in data analysis or work towards Six Sigma certification.
-Before you know it you have a staff member that has gone from hand-applying labels to the role of logistics manager, or has studied to become part of the engineering team implementing new factory builds or continuous improvement programmes.
+And so, we complete the cycle.
+Packaging automation not only liberates human resources but also enables your workforce to cultivate skills that can propel innovation and expansion within your business.
+Instead of allocating valuable resources to manually apply labels to packaging consistently, day after day, employees can undergo training in new areas within your business and advance in their career.
+They can enroll in apprenticeship courses focusing on data analysis or strive for Six Sigma certification.
+In no time, you may witness a team member transitioning from the task of manually applying labels to assuming the role of a logistics manager or pursuing studies to join the engineering team responsible for implementing new factory constructions or continuous improvement programs.

-Here at Domino we specialise in advanced print and apply labelling technology, used globally across manufacturing facilities in many industries.
-The Domino M-Series brings simplicity to your labelling operations, increased productivity, and can be retro-fitted to production lines.
-It’s a future-proof way to bring more efficiency, productivity, and consistency to your labelling – all while empowering your workforce to upskill for the benefit of both their careers and the future of your business.
-Sound like a positive change programme you want to embark on?
-Come and find out more or talk to a specialist about your packaging and labelling ambitions.
+Here at Codico, we specialize in cutting-edge print and apply labeling technology, utilized globally in manufacturing facilities across various industries.
+The Domino M-Series introduces simplicity to your labeling operations, enhances productivity, and can be seamlessly integrated into existing production lines.
+It’s a forward-looking approach to imbue more efficiency, productivity, and uniformity into your labelling process – all while empowering your workforce to enhance their skills for the betterment of both their careers and the future of your business.
+Does this sound like a positive change initiative you’d like to embark on?
+Feel free to explore more or consult with a specialist regarding your packaging and labeling aspirations.